 Although it may be tempting to use the Romanized version of a word (“menu” instead of “메뉴”), it’s better to get in the habit of writing the Hangeul.
-You’ll learn faster and Korea will become a more familiar place much quicker!
+You’ll learn faster and South Korea will become a more familiar place much quicker!

 It’s exciting to know that it’s possible to learn Korean quickly if you focus on the right parts of the language, and make it FUN.

 What your favorite Konglish word?
 Let us know in the comments below!